allajahzan/CRUD_using_Microservices/README.md

 ```
 Each service will run on its unique port as specified in its configuration.

-Access the Application:
+d) Access the Application:

 Open your browser and navigate to the respective service endpoints.

 ---

 2. Running with Docker Compose

-Clone the Repository:
+a) Clone the Repository:

 ```bash
 git clone https://github.com/your-repo-name.git
 cd your-repo-name
 ```

-Start the Application:
+b) Start the Application:

 Use Docker Compose to build and run all services:
 ```bash